lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/google-language-translator/readme.txt

 Q: Can I exclude certain areas of my website from being translated?

 A: Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==

+5.0.20
+- Added Corsican as a new language with its associated flag.

+5.0.19
+- Added Frisian as a new language with its associated flag.

+5.0.18
+- Added Sindhi as a new language with its associated flag.

+5.0.17
+- Added Samoan as a new language with its associated flag.
+- Added mobile-responsive CSS to the GLT settings page.

+5.0.16
+- Added Xhosa as a new language with its associated flag.

+5.0.15
+- Added Amharic as a new language with its associated flag.

+5.0.14
+- Fixed a file naming error in google-language-translator.php.
+This caused flags not to display - we apologize for the inconvenience.

+5.0.13
+- Renamed some of the wp_enqueue_script calls to include more unique file names, thus avoiding conflict with other plugins overriding these files.
+- Corrected some file paths to be more accurate/secure.
+- Removed WP Helpdesk logo from the settings page.
+We are no longer offering these services officially.

+5.0.12
+- Revert malicious changes made in 5.0.10

+5.0.11
+- Fixed incorrect link

+5.0.10
+- Tested up to 4.6

 5.0.09
 - Turned off error reporting.
 I apologize for the inconvenience.